birdcrazy/Flow-Homer/README.md

         class: "icon-only"
 ```

-- To add virtical space between cards in column view, we will make a fake card with the item class parameter `class: "card-spacer"` similar to the example below.
+- To add virtical space between cards in column view, you must make a fake card with the item parameter `class: "card-spacer"` similar to the example below.
 This card spacer must have a name parameter, otherwise searching will break.
 ```
 services: